quirkles/error-utils/README.md

 })
 ```

+Note: If `returnValue` is a function and that function throws an error, the middleware will fall back to the default return message and do so silently!

 The middleware can also accept a `withError` function, this lets you do some arbitrary thing with the error before returning.

 ```javascript